LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       * Link list

       <div class="Callout"><strong class="Callout__title">Special variation on lansforsakringar.se </strong><p class="Callout__text">An additional variation exists locally on lansforsakringar.se, which isn't a part of LFUI/LFDS.
-This variation can be used with either numbering och checkmarks, and features a bigger than normal list item (number or checkmark) within a circle.
+This variation can be used with either numbering or checkmarks, and features a bigger than normal list item (number or checkmark) within a circle.
 These go great with 3-4 lines of text and are recommended for 2-4 items.</p></div>

       #### Bullet list